-This feature also works well on websites that sell web hosting, digital products like themes and books, etc. If you are looking to set up a video/music streaming site, Woocommerce Subscription will be a handy tool.
+This feature also works well on WordPress websites that sell web hosting, digital products like themes and books, etc. If you are looking to set up a video/music streaming site, Woocommerce Subscription will be a handy tool.

 Long story short: if your business model requires billing your customers at regular intervals you need to activate Woocommerce Subscription.

-Below are the best five Woocommerce plugins to manage recurring billing on your website.
+Below are the best five Woocommerce plugins to manage recurring billing on your WordPress websites.

 5 Best WooCommerce Subscription Plugins

 One great way to guarantee consistent income is to run a subscription-based store, effectively.
 WooCommerce Subscriptions lets you do just that.
 It is WooCommerce’s official plugin.

-Whether you are looking to sell physical or digital products on a subscription basis, this plugin would be of great help.
-With it, you can offer free trials, bill on a weekly/monthly/yearly basis, and cancel subscriptions.
+Whether you are looking to sell physical or digital products on a subscription basis, this WooCommerce plugin would be of great help.
+With it, you can offer free trials, billing periods on a weekly/monthly/yearly basis, and cancel subscriptions.

 In addition, users can, at the click of a button, upgrade or downgrade their subscriptions plan right from their dashboard.
 Users can also subscribe to multiple plans without ever needing your help.